una-ui/una-ui/docs/content/3.components/table.md

 ## Column Ordering

 Column ordering allows you to reorder columns by dragging and dropping them.
 This is useful when you want to change the order of columns in the table.
-Read more about column ordering in the [Tanstack documentation](https://tanstack.com/table/latest/docs/guide/column-ordering).
+Read more about column ordering in the [Tanstack Column Ordering documentation](https://tanstack.com/table/latest/docs/guide/column-ordering).

 :::CodeGroup
 ::code-block{label="Preview"}